Multiphase curved boundary condition in lattice Boltzmann method: Numerical simulations and discussion

-In order to compare the effect of the surface wettability, we increase the contact angle of the cylinder to θ = 150°, which corresponds to a hydrophobic substrate.
-The drop falls to the hydrophobic cylinder with three different Bond numbers, namely $Bo$ = 2.2, 4.0 and 14.5, and the simulation results are shown in Fig. \ref{FIG13} $\sim$ \ref{FIG15}, respectively.
-For the lowest $Bo$ = 2.2, Fig. 13 presents that the drop retracts after hitting the hydrophobic cylinder.
+In order to compare the effect of the surface wettability, we increase the contact angle of the cylinder to $\theta = 150^\circ$, which corresponds to a hydrophobic substrate.
+The drop falls to the hydrophobic cylinder with three different Bond numbers, namely $Bo$ = 2.2, 4.0 and 14.5, and the simulating results are shown in Figs. \ref{FIG13} $\sim$ \ref{FIG15}, respectively.
+For the lowest $Bo$ = 2.2, Fig. \ref{FIG13} presents that the drop retracts after hitting the hydrophobic cylinder.
 This phenomenon is similar to the bouncing of drops on a flat surface \cite{Ji2021,Yarin2006}.
-Unlike Fig. 11, in which the drop swallows the hydrophilic cylinder, the drop finally sits on the hydrophobic cylinder in Fig. \ref{FIG13}.
-With increasing $Bo$ to 4.0, Fig. \ref{FIG14} presents that the drop breaks upon contact with the upper pole of the substrate.
-Then, the drop is separated into two daughter drops and is detached completely from the cylinder.
+Unlike Fig. \ref{FIG11}, in which the drop swallows the hydrophilic cylinder, the drop in Fig. \ref{FIG13} finally sits on the hydrophobic cylinder.
+With increasing $Bo$ to 4.0, the drop in Fig. \ref{FIG14} breaks upon contact with the upper pole of the substrate.
+Then, the drop is separated into two daughter drops and detached completely from the hydrophobic substrate.
 Further increasing $Bo$ to 14.5 results in an interesting disintegration.
-In the impact process, the drop is divided into several small drops of various sizes under the greater gravitational force.
-While some small drops are departing, two small drops are adsorbed on the hydrophilic cylinder, as shown in Fig. \ref{FIG15}.
+In the impact process shown in Fig. \ref{FIG15}, the drop is divided into several small drops of various sizes under the greater gravitational force.
+Similarly, the larger the $Bo$, the faster the evolution.